Get

 Cute little curly haired white toy poodle wearing a red collar staring curiously at the camera

 Hypoallergenicity has become an essential focus in the pet world in recent decades as breeders look for new ways to cater to allergy-suffering dog lovers.
-Even novel breeds are gaining rapid popularity, with a thriving doodle craze giving us a slew of allergen-free canines.
-With all the attention and hype surrounding them, it’s easy to forget that 100% hypoallergenic dogs don’t exist!
+Novel breeds are gaining rapid popularity, with the thriving Doodle trend providing us with a slew of “allergen-free” canines.
+With all the attention and hype surrounding them, it is easy to forget that 100% hypoallergenic dogs don’t exist!

-While dogs listed as hypoallergenic can provide some relief for allergic owners, the focus on a non-shedding coat overlooks the nature of canine allergens.
-Let’s unravel the myth of the hypoallergenic dog and explore how our sensitivity to them works.
+While dogs listed as hypoallergenic can provide relief for allergic owners, the focus on a non-shedding coat overlooks the nature of canine allergens.
+Let’s unravel the myth of the hypoallergenic dog and explore how sensitivity to canines works.

 What Causes Dog Allergies?

-Roughly 10%–20% of the world’s population has a cat or dog allergy.
-Proteins in a dog’s hair, fur, skin, urine, and saliva can cause irritation when they make contact with a sensitive individual.
-Dead skin cells, called dander, are a primary source of allergens, as dogs shed it like dandruff around the home.
+Roughly 10%–20% of the world’s population has a cat or dog allergy.1 The proteins in a dog’s hair, fur, skin, urine, and saliva can cause a reaction when they make contact with a sensitive individual.
+Dead skin cells, called dander, are a primary source of allergens, as dogs shed it like dandruff.

-Eight canine allergens (Can f 1 – Can f 8) originate in the mouth, skin, and prostate, with Can f 1 impacting the highest percentage of people with allergies.
-Allergy sufferers can be allergic to one or several allergens but not others.
+Eight canine allergens (Can f 1–Can f 8) originate in the mouth, skin, and prostate, with Can f 1 affecting the highest percentage of people with allergies.
+Sufferers can be allergic to one or several allergens and to not others.

-Because of that, some people may be allergic only to male dogs.
-Unaltered males are the only ones to produce the Can f 5 protein, which is a canine allergen originating in the prostate that spreads to the skin and hair through urine.
+Therefore some people may be allergic only to male dogs.
+Unaltered males are the only ones to produce the Can f 5 protein, which is a canine allergen originating in the prostate that spreads to the skin and hair through urine.2

 shiba-inu-dog-scratches-its-ear